Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/1-2-download-setup-scripts.md

 sudo ./install.sh en
 ```

-> This script will install the docker, sgx driver and pull all the Phala docker images.
+> This will install the Phala CLI

+\
-Congratulation!
-You have successfully installed needed Phala tools.
+:tada: Congratulations!
+You have successfully installed the required Phala tools.